kyawlinnthant/dark-mode-sample/README.md

 # dark-mode-sample
-A sample app for Dark Mode of android
+A sample app for Dark Mode of android - with MVVM architecture